rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 > **Want to use an external load balancer?**
 > See [Docker Install with an External Load Balancer]({{<baseurl>}}/rancher/v2.x/en/installation/options/single-node-install-external-lb) instead.

 A Docker installation of Rancher is recommended only for development and testing purposes.
-The ability to migrate Rancher to a high-availability cluster depends on the Rancher version:

-- For Rancher v2.0-v2.4, there was no migration path from a Docker installation to a high-availability installation.
-Therefore, if you are using Rancher prior to v2.5, you may want to use a Kubernetes installation from the start.
+For Rancher v2.0-v2.4, there is no migration path from a Docker installation to a high-availability installation.
+Therefore, you may want to use a Kubernetes installation from the start.

-- For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
-For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

-### Privileged Access for Rancher v2.5+

-When the Rancher server is deployed in the Docker container, a local Kubernetes cluster is installed within the container for Rancher to use.
-Because many features of Rancher run as deployments, and privileged mode is required to run containers within containers, you will need to install Rancher with the `--privileged` option.

 # Requirements for OS, Docker, Hardware, and Networking